9 Possible Side Effects Of Stevia: The Bitter Truth

 Side Effects Of Stevia

-Stevia is a natural sweetener with zero calories.
-However, it may also cause side effects like nausea, bloating, numbness, muscle pain, and dizziness in some people.
-Stevia can also lower blood sugar and blood pressure.
-Exercise caution if your sugar and pressure levels are already low or you use medication to lower them as stevia can then cause them to dip too low.
+Though stevia is a natural sweetener with zero calories, it may also cause side effects like nausea, bloating, numbness, muscle pain, and dizziness in some people.
+Stevia can also lower blood glucose and blood pressure; so be careful if you use medication to lower them.
 It might be best to avoid stevia while you’re pregnant or breastfeeding.

 Shedding those extra pounds can mean waging a constant war against sneaky calories.
 And sugar, with 4 calories per gram, can be particularly problematic.1 Using a natural sweetener like stevia can seem like a good option since it contains zero calories and is 200 to 400 times sweeter than sugar.
 But it’s worth keeping in mind that natural doesn’t automatically mean safe.
 So how safe is stevia for use?

 Many foods and beverages that are labeled “sugar-free” contain stevia.
 What the stevia sweeteners at your local grocery store contain are glycosides like rebaudioside A or stevioside from stevia leaves in a highly purified form.2 3 Here’s to take a look at some side effects that could be caused by stevia.

 A feeling of fullness or bloating as well as nausea has been experienced by some people on using stevia.